 The Thomas More University Bookstore, The More Store, is located in the Saint's Center.
 The More Store offers apparel, school supplies, and other everyday supplies for students.
-Students will pick up and return books each semester, as covered by the Saints Experience Fee.
-Visit www.thomasmorecollegebookstore.com for store hours and additional information.
+Students have the option to pick up their books in the store at the beginning of each semester, but they must print out a shipping label and take to a UPS to return them at the end of each semester.
+Visit The More Store (https://bookstore.thomasmore.edu/) for store hours and additional information.